-5. Case study
+4. Case study

-In order to check the developed TuCCompi framework, we have chosen the APSP problem for sparse graphs as our case study because it gathers good characteristics to evaluate the model features.
+In order to check TuCCompi framework prototype, we have chosen the All-Pair Shortest-Path (APSP) problem for sparse graphs as our case study because it is a representative example with good characteristics to evaluate the model features.
 Being an embarrassingly parallel problem, it suits perfectly with TuCCompi philosophy for the first three layers.
-Additionally, the GPU solution for this problems involves three kernels of very different nature, size and characterization.
-This variety allows us to check the behaviour of the fourth layer and the tuning layer.
+Additionally, the GPU solution for this kind of problems involves three kernels of very different nature, size, and characterization.
+This variety allows us to check the behaviour of the fourth layer, and the tuning layer.

-In this section we explain this problem more in detail and we describe the corresponding plug-ins developed for the TuCCompi model.
+In this section we explain this problem in more detail and we describe the corresponding plug-ins developed for the TuCCompi model.

-5.1 All-Pair Shortest-Path (APSP) problem
+4.1 All-Pair Shortest-Path (APSP) problem

 The APSP problem is a well-known problem in graph theory whose objective is to find the shortest paths between any pair of nodes.
 Given a graph G = (V, E) and a function $w(e) : e \in E$ that associates a weight to the edges of the graph, it consists in computing the shortest paths for all pair of nodes $(u, v) : u, v \in V$.
-The APSP problem is a generalization of the classical problem of optimization, the Single-Source Shortest-Path (SSSP), that consists in computing the shortest paths from just one source node s to every node $v \in V$.
+The APSP problem is a generalization of the classical problem of optimization, the Single-Source Shortest-Path (SSSP), that consists